Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  try *actually* reading the error message.
-You'd be surprised how often the solution is staring you right in the face, mocking your debugging skills with its blatant obviousness.
-(It's like a cryptic crossword puzzle...solved in 2 seconds if you just *read the clues*.)
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+They'll thank you (eventually).**

 ---

-### 📅 Last Updated: 2024-11-19 08:30
+### 📅 Last Updated: 2024-11-19 09:25

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!